bestmomo/laravel5-example/README.md

 **Laravel 5 example** is a tutorial application.
 It's a work in progress because Laravel 5 is still alpha.

-Fixed to commit 8e80fd5b180440c1b0feb82a1b71ac39785ca3ce before remove of annotations that is taken over as [3rd package](https://github.com/adamgoose/laravel-annotations/tree/develop).
+Fixed to commit 8e80fd5b180440c1b0feb82a1b71ac39785ca3ce before remove of annotations that must be taken over as 3rd package.

-I dont know yet if I will use this package or create routes.

 ### Installation ###